WBEZ Chicago Public Radio

 Fortunately, many cities and towns across the Midwest are rethinking their transportation infrastructure, to protect and support mobility with low pollution.
 From bike-share programs to bus rapid transit, comprehensive sidewalk networks to scooter pilot programs, smart multimodal transportation can mean a more connected and low-carbon future for the Midwest.

 Buses, trains, streetcars, and other kinds of public transportation keep the Midwest moving, providing accessible and efficient transportation with minimal energy and land use.
 In the midst of the coronavirus pandemic and ensuing economic crisis, public transit systems are hurting for funds, as riders stay home, and local taxes shrink.
-ELPC worked with partners across the country and gathered public comments from the Midwest to secure emergency funding for public transit from Congress in the CARES Act (link).
+ELPC worked with partners across the country and gathered public comments from the Midwest to secure emergency funding for public transit from Congress in the CARES Act.
 While Chicago has the largest system in the region, this funding is also critical to maintain mobility from Des Moines, IA to Cleveland, OH, Duluth, MN to Indianapolis, IN.
-ELPC has also spoken out with our allies to prioritize the transportation needs of essential workers in this time.
-We are working with allies to encourage transit systems to respond creatively and responsibly to this unprecedented challenge.
+Now that the infrastructure law and the Inflation Reduction Act have passed, there is new federal funding available to improve multi-modal and public transportation in the Midwest.
+ELPC is working with our colleagues to identify the best ways to use this federal funding, for regional connectivity, improving accessible mobility, and a more sustainable future for transportation.

 Electrifying the entire fleet of CTA’s 1,864 buses will be the equivalent of taking almost 43,000 cars off the road.